software-students-fall2023/4-containerized-app-exercise-cantopop/README.md

 ### Adding Notes
 - Navigate to the “Add Notes” section from the main menu.
 - You can capture an image using your device's camera, which will interpreted by our ML function.
+- You will then be redirected to a new page where the interpreted note title and body will be shown.
+- Click add note if they're sadisfactory.
+If successful, a success message will show.
-- The extracted notes will be stored and can be accessed in all notes, search note
+- The extracted notes will be stored and can be accessed in all notes, search note.

 ### Viewing and Editing Notes
 - Access all your saved notes through the “View Notes” section.
-- Each note can be edited or deleted as per your requirement.
+- Each note can be edited or deleted.
-- The machine learning client’s analysis (if applicable) will also be displayed alongside each note.

-### Searching Notes
+### Searching Notes (case sensitive)
 - Use the search functionality to quickly find specific notes.
-- Enter keywords or titles in the search bar to filter out notes.
+- Enter of the note's title or the full title in the search bar to filter out notes.
+- Case sensitive